anirudhrathinam94/stuff/volunteering/02-shell-scripting/README.md

 Shell scripts are lightweight scripts that help us automate system tasks.
 Scripts are interpreted - this means we scan and execute line by line.
 They usually have the .sh extension.
 Simply put, shell scripts are a combination of commands with some logic.

-A sample hello world script is as follows:
+A simple hello world script is as follows:

     echo hello world